jinx770/noticia/README.md

-Accidentally deleted my server folder on atom and couldn't recover it so that was annoying lol
+Had to redo my server/node.js after accidentally deleting it on atom, so that was fun lol.